-The scope of the toolkit is to guide school districts, professionals, parents, and all stakeholders in the state of Rhode Island to meet their obligations to ensure that English Learner students can participate meaningfully and equally in educational programs and services.
+The scope of the toolkit is to guide school districts, professionals, parents, and all stakeholders in the state of South Dakota to meet their obligations to ensure that English Learner students can participate meaningfully and equally in educational programs and services.

-The information contained in this toolkit is published with the intent to support implementation of English Language services, they are in no way exhaustive and are meant to expand the support network provided by the Rhode Island Department of Education.
+The information contained in this toolkit is published with the intent to support implementation of English Language services, they are in no way exhaustive and are meant to expand the support network provided by the South Dakota Department of Education.

 Local Educational Agencies (LEAs) may choose to use some of the forms and templates provided if so they desire, or create local forms that better mirror their districts’ needs.

 - Dear Colleagues Letter: English Learner Students and Limited English Proficient Parents.
 (Jan.
 7, 2015).

 - English Learner Tool Kit (2nd Rev. ed.) - U.S. Department of Education, Office of English Language Acquisition.
 (2017).
 Washington, DC: Author.

 - Newcomer Tool Kit. - U.S. Department of Education, Office of English Language Acquisition.
 (2016).
 Washington, DC: Author.

 For clarification purposes, in this toolkit, the term 'parents' refers also to any family member or guardian.

 - Chapter 1: Tools and Resources for Identifying All English Learner Students